TwilightWingsStudio/SSE-Legacy/README.md

 Running
 -------

 This version of the engine comes with a set of resources (`/SE1_10.GRO`) that allow you to freely use the engine without any additional resources required.
-However if you want to open or modify levels from Serious Sam Classic: The First Encounter or The Second Encounter (including most user-made levels), you will have to copy the game's resources (.GRO files) into the engine folder.
+However if you want to open or modify levels from Serious Sam Classic: The First Encounter or The Second Encounter (including most user-made levels), you will have to copy the game's resources (.GRO files) into the engine folder (`/Content/Base/`).
 You can buy the original games on Steam, as a part of a bundle with Serious Sam Revolution ( http://store.steampowered.com/app/227780 )

 WARNING: If you will try to run original The First Encounter levels or custom maps made for TFE then you need to resave them in the Serious Editor 1.07/1.10 or you will have not working scripts on levels.